 How long do I need to follow this diet?

 Once your gut health has been improved, FODMAP foods can be gradually re-introduced.
 Usually around 4 weeks of strict avoidance of FODMAPs (you know, the Fermentable Oligo- Di- and Mono- saccharides And Polyols…) is needed before re-introduction.
-Re-introduction should be done under the guidance of your nutritional therapist.
+Re-introduction should be done under the guidance of one of our gutologists or another practitioner familiar with the low FODMAPs diet.

 - Monash University webpage on the FODMAPs diet: https://www.monashfodmap.com/